openforis/sepal-doc/docs/source/setup/presentation.rst

 Introduction to SEPAL
 =====================
-*Become familiar with the platform and learn how to access features to facilitate remote sensing exercises*
+*Learn the basics of the platform and how to access features*

 In this article, learn to: